What's happening to our kids? Depression, anxiety crisis deepening in U.S.

 Why adolescents are so vulnerable

-Teens are known for their moodiness, and adolescence — a particularly turbulent time of life — is actually one of the most vulnerable periods to develop anxiety and depression.
-Some 50 percent of cases of mental illness begin by age 14, according to the American Psychiatric Association.
-A prevalence to develop depression and bipolar disorder nearly doubles from age 13 to age 18.
+Teens are known for their moodiness, and adolescence — a particularly turbulent time of life — is one of the most vulnerable periods to develop anxiety and depression.
+About 50 percent of cases of mental illness begin by age 14, according to the American Psychiatric Association.
+A tendency to develop depression and bipolar disorder nearly doubles from age 13 to age 18.

-But for teens like Alex Crotty, depression is very different than adolescent angst, Koplewicz said.
+But for teens like Alex Crotty, depression is very different from adolescent angst, Koplewicz said.

-“Teenagers have a different kind of depression.
-They don't seem sad, they seem irritable,” he noted.
-“This really has an effect on your concentration, which will affect school; it will affect your desire to continue playing sports, it'll affect your desire of being with your friends.”
+"Teenagers have a different kind of depression.
+They don't seem sad.
+They seem irritable," he said.
+"This really has an effect on your concentration, which will affect school.
+It will affect your desire to continue playing sports.
+It'll affect your desire of being with your friends."

 Related: Suicides in teen girls hit 40-year high

-Teenagers also think about suicide more often — and 5,000 young people actually take their own lives every year in the U.S., Koplewicz added.
+Teenagers also think about suicide more often — and 5,000 young people take their own lives every year in the United States, Koplewicz added.

 It's why The Child Mind Institute is collecting brain scans from 10,000 children and teens, hoping to identify biological markers of psychiatric illness.
 The project could improve the diagnosis and treatment of mental disorders.